aalmkainzi/hive/README.md

 ## Benchmark

-From my (very limited) benchmarking, it seems my `hive` has slightly faster iteration speed, slightly slower insertion, and noticeably slower deletion.
+From my (very limited) benchmarking, it seems my `hive` has slightly faster iteration and insertion, and slower deletion.
 I won't post any benchmark results because I'm afraid they might not be too accurate.
+You can find the benchmark I used in `benchmarks/bench.cpp`

 ## Example